vanthaiunghoa/CrumbAI/BACKEND/AI/README.md

 ## Getting Started

 This project is a video editing tool that uses AI to analyze and edit videos.
 It employs OpenAI's GPT-4 model for content analysis, Redis for job queue management, MySQL for data storage, local file storage for storing videos, FFMPEG for video editing, and more.
-The project is designed to run on a Linux server with at least 8GB of RAM and a powerful CPU due to the resource-intensive nature of the face detection process and Redis' requirement for a Linux OS.
+The project is designed to run on a Linux OS with at least 8GB of RAM and a powerful CPU due to the resource-intensive nature of the face detection process and Redis' requirement for a Linux OS.

 ## Prerequisites

 Before you begin, ensure you have the following installed:

-- **Linux Server:**
+- **Linux OS or Linux Server:**
-  - The server should have at least 8GB of RAM and a powerful CPU.
+  - The system should have at least 8GB of RAM and a powerful CPU.
   - A Debian-based OS is recommended.

 - **OpenAI API Key** ([Obtain here](https://platform.openai.com/api-keys)):